-MDHHS received questions regarding restrictions based on COVID-19 concerns and how the HCBS rule impacts the ability of providers to be both HCBS compliant and implement restrictions.
-When a provider is implementing restrictions in a way that is consistent with the guidance being provided by the CDC, CMS, and State of Michigan related to the COVID-19 virus and social distancing, or other identified mitigation strategies recommendations or executive orders, a note that references current COVID-19 restrictions as a result of Governor Whitmer's executive order should be placed in each individuals record with a start date and updated with an end date when known.
-If issues arise on an individual basis, please feel free to contact MDHHS.

-- MDHHS encourages all providers to follow CDC guidelines related to universal precautions and all other relevant guidance. - MDHHS continues to communicate with CMS regarding our waivers and HCBS standards and will share any new information with the field as they learn it. - MDHHS MSU partners have suspended onsite face to face setting reviews in order to comply with federal and state guidance.
+- MDHHS received questions regarding restrictions based on COVID-19 concerns and how the HCBS rule impacts the ability of providers to be both HCBS compliant and implement restrictions.
+When a provider is implementing restrictions in a way that is consistent with the guidance being provided by the CDC, CMS, and State of Michigan related to the COVID-19 virus and social distancing, or other identified mitigation strategies recommendations or emergency epidemic orders, a note that references current COVID-19 restrictions as a result of Governor Whitmer's executive order or MDHHS emergency epidemic order should be placed in each individuals record with a start date and updated with an end date when known.
+If issues arise on an individual basis, please feel free to contact MDHHS. - MDHHS encourages all providers to follow CDC guidelines related to universal precautions and all other relevant guidance. - MDHHS continues to communicate with CMS regarding our waivers and HCBS standards and will share any new information with the field as they learn it. - MDHHS MSU partners have suspended onsite face to face setting reviews in order to comply with federal and state guidance.
 The reviews will continue with evidence being gathered through document reviews utilizing secure emails or through the FTP.
 As additional information related to this process is developed, they will continue to share it with the field. - In regard to ongoing corrective action plan (CAP) work MDHHS is discussing the issue internally and welcomes ideas about how we can creatively gather the information needed.
 Included for consideration are the use of technology to provide photographic evidence and/or other remote gathering of evidence.
-Please provide us with any thoughts you have related to this process and how to most efficiently move forward. - Please refer to the MDHHS L letter and BHDDA supplemental policy letter issued today located here.
-Additional information regarding face to face requirements will be issued in the future.
+Please provide us with any thoughts you have related to this process and how to most efficiently move forward. - Please refer to the MDHHS L letter and BHDDA supplemental policy letter located here.
+Additional information regarding face to face requirements include MSA Bulletin 20-30 COVID-Response: Relaxing Face-to-Face Requirement (Update) and Emergency Epidemic Order: Gatherings and Face Mask Order.